Foam Fire Extinguishers

 Foam extinguishers and electricity

-Types Of Foam Extinguishers
+Types of Foam Extinguishers

 Synthetic foams are manufactured using synthetic surfactants to ensure better flow.
 This allows the extinguisher foam to achieve the knock-down effect much faster as it spreads above the hydrocarbon-based liquids.
 However, this variant can contaminate groundwater and has limited post-fire security.
 Aqueous film forming foams (AFFF) and alcohol-resistant aqueous film-forming foams (AR-AFFF) falls under this category.

 Unlike synthetic variants, protein foams generally flow and spread at a slower rate.
 Yet, they are more durable and heat-resistant.
-These foams are made of natural proteins and they are environmental friendly thanks to their bio-degradable properties.
+These foams are made of natural proteins and they are environmentally friendly thanks to their bio-degradable properties.
 Some of the foams that fall under this classification include:

 - Alcohol-resistant film-forming fluoroprotein (AR-FFFP).